gagsrover/hosting/Weather Application/README.md

 :mvn package.
 An application war file will be created in the target directory.
 Copy the application war file and deploy it in the tomcat webapps folder.
-To access the application visit the following url http://localhost:8080/WeatherApp-1.0/weather/